cproctor/bba/README.md

 Generally, you will only need to change files in the `content` directory.
 These are plain old text files you can edit with any text editor.
 They are in a simple langauge called [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf); you can basically just write text.
+Before you start editing, run `git pull` to make sure you have the most recent version of the site.

 When you save a file, you need to rebuild the site to see it.
 Use: